Iterable/iterable-android-sdk/README.md

 	```

   * The `apiKey` should correspond to the API key of your project in Iterable.
 If you'd like, you can specify a different `apiKey` depending on whether you're building in `DEBUG` or `PRODUCTION`, and point the SDK to the relevant Iterable project.
-  * Ideally, you will call this from `Application`'s `onCreate`.
+  * It is possible to call this elsewhere but we strongly encourage initializing the SDK in `Application`'s `onCreate`.
 This will let the SDK automatically track a push open for you if the application was launched from a remote Iterable push notification.

 2. Once you know the email *(Preferred)* or userId of the user, call `setEmail` or `setUserId`
   * EMAIL: `IterableApi.getInstance().setEmail("email@example.com");`